frederic-perez/AmE-dictionary/data/idioms.md

 __idiom__ _n_ __1__ A speech form or an expression of a given language that is peculiar to itself grammatically or cannot be understood from the individual meanings of its elements, as in _keep tabs on_. :es: modismo
 __idiot mittens__ Mittens or gloves that are attached to one’s sleeves by a length of yarn or string so as to prevent their being lost.
 __if (one’s) life depended on it__ Under any circumstances; no matter what.
 (Used almost exclusively with a negative statement regarding something that one couldn’t or wouldn’t do.) _No way am I going to karaoke night.
 I couldn’t sing if my life depended on it!_
+__if it ain’t broke, don’t fix it__
 __if nothing else__ :dart::two: A phrase used to indicate that something is a priority or the most important thing. _I know you’re busy today, so if nothing else, please make sure you respond to these messages._ _And if nothing else, Selig will be watching._
 __if only__ :two::hammer:
 __if the shoe fits, wear it__ If a description applies to you, then accept it.
 __if you ask me__
 __if you know what I mean__
 __if you like__
-__if you will__ :five: If you wish to call it that. _A kind of preoccupation, or obsession if you will._ A phrase used to indicate that what one has just said is an uncommon, metaphorical, or original way of saying something.
+__if you will__ :six: If you wish to call it that. _A kind of preoccupation, or obsession if you will._ A phrase used to indicate that what one has just said is an uncommon, metaphorical, or original way of saying something.
 Similar to the phrases “so to speak” and “in a manner of speaking.” _This arrangement will allow us to eliminate our debt and get back to solid ground, if you will._
 __iffy__ _informal_ Questionable or uncertain.
 __in (a) shambles__ :two::hammer:
 __in (all) fairness (to one)__
-__in (high) hopes of (something)__
+__in (high) hopes of (something)__ :two::hammer:
 __in (one’s) best interest__
 __in (one’s) book__
 __in (one’s) day__ :dart: When one was younger; in one’s younger days. _Back in my day, the only thing we had to do for fun was stickball, and we were grateful for it!_